ETHICAL Elephant CAMPS in Asia

 Map of elephant camps and sanctuaries in Asia

-Elephant Experiences in Thailand
+Elephant Camps in Thailand

-Overall, the growing trend has been for humane and cooperative camps rather than circus-style activities or riding.
-Travelers may now even volunteer to care for animals at some camps involved in elephant Needs Improvementervation.
-Under Threat Thailand is a country that has long revered the elephant for its royal and religious significance – is home to some 4,000 of the fewer than 50,000 Asian elephants (Elephas maximus) still surviving.
-Compared to the relatively enduring population of African elephants (currently estimated to number about 500,000), the rapidly dwindling Asian population was a major cause of concern.
+For elephant encounters, Thailand provides a number and variety of camps like no other destination in the world, with venues throughout the country for getting up close and personal.
+All camps have changed to humane and cooperative ones rather than circus-style activities or riding.
+Travelers may now even volunteer to care for animals at some camps involved in elephant conservation.
+You need not volunteer to make a difference, by simply visiting the camps your fees will help towards their care.
+The elephant is the national animal of Thailand in this Buddhist country Thai elephants are often depicted as a Buddhist symbol.
+A Thai holiday, National Elephant Day (Chang Thai Day) is celebrated every year on March 13th.
+Thailand even honors their elephants with an annual two-day festival annually every November in Suran, Isan called the Surin Elephant Round-up which features several hundred elephants.
+However, although Thailand is a country that has long revered the elephant for its royal, military, industry, and religious significance – it is home to only 4,000 of the fewer than 50,000 Asian elephants (Elephas maximus) still surviving.
+Compared to the relatively enduring population of African elephants (currently estimated to number about 500,000), the rapidly dwindling Asian population is a major cause of concern and in 1986, the Asian elephant was added to the World Conservation Union (IUCN) list of endangered species.

-1. Rantong Save & Rescue Elephant Center (Chiang Mai)
+1. Rantong Elephant Sanctuary (Chiang Mai)

 Overview